Definition: cameras which work with infrared light

 Many long-wavelength infrared cameras do not contain a semiconductor detector based on the internal photo effect, but rather a kind of thermal detector, which responds to a temperature increase caused by absorption of incoming infrared light.
 Such thermal detectors can be based on different technologies:

-- Frequently, one uses bolometers in the form of microbolometers, with which some number of pixels (e.g. 160 × 120, 320 × 240, 640 × 480 or 1024 × 768) can be realized on a sensor chip.
+- Frequently, one uses arrays of very small bolometers (microbolometers), with which some number of pixels (e.g. 160 × 120, 320 × 240, 640 × 480 or 1024 × 768) can be realized on a sensor chip.
 As the sensing element, each pixel contains a thin infrared-absorbing plate, made e.g. of amorphous silicon (aSi) or vanadium oxide, which is suspended above the chip (with a small air gap between plate and chip) with two electrodes.
 One can then measure the temperature-dependent electrical resistance of the plate, which decreases with increasing temperature.
 Note that without incoming infrared light the temperature of the plate will relax towards the substrate temperature, while external radiation will increase the temperature.
 The readings will thus have to be corrected according to the substrate temperature, if that is not held constant.
 A metal mirror below the plate may be used to back-reflect non-absorbed infrared light and at the same time to reduce the thermal radiation from the substrate.

 - There are pyroelectric materials such as lithium tantalate, generating a small electric voltage in response to a temperature gradient.
 That temperature gradient results from the heating by incident radiation; the generated heat is conducted to some substrate, and the temperature gradient is proportional to the incident intensity.
 Such detectors are AC-coupled, i.e., they can be used only to monitor changes, but not constant temperatures.